alek-antic/ideal-robot/README.md

 the addition of custom commands to the Uno, and can be accessed through LabVIEW.

 ### Planned Updates ###
-* Adjustable Increments For the knob
+* Adjustable increments for the knob
 * Upgraded UI
 * Adjustable angles
 * Replace dead-reckoning approach with an encoder/other sensor